ron-grant/proc-lib-template-RG/README.md

 The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.

+(I created this fork to allow me to experiment with/ learn how to create Processing libraries.)

 ## Import to Eclipse

 There are two options to import the template project into Eclipse: using a Git [fork](https://help.github.com/articles/fork-a-repo) or using a downloaded package.
 If you are not familiar with Git or GitHub, you should opt for the downloaded package.